ta4j/ta4j-wiki/Forecast-Indicators.md

 ```

 Use `ForecastPredictionIndicator` projection methods for strategy rules, chart overlays, and other ta4j data flows.
 Each projection shifts the index lookup onto a normal `Indicator<Num>` and returns `NaN` while the source forecast is unstable.

+The short constructor path creates log returns internally, then uses EWMA return state with a 30-bar initialization window, `0.94` decay, zero drift, standardized empirical shocks, 1,000 simulations, a 252-return lookback, and default quantiles of `0.05`, `0.25`, `0.5`, `0.75`, and `0.95`.

 The raw `PredictionSnapshot.Forecast<Num>` summary remains useful for diagnostics and metadata.
 At each index, it contains: